deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

     - the same in both
     - present in both, but with different result

-#### Container Image overview
+#### Container Image: latest

-Container Image Overview lists found issues and highlights, what resources use the image:
+`Q_img latest` lists found issues and highlights, what resources use the image:

-- score and counts of CVEs grouped by severity
+- counts of CVEs grouped by severity for the last 30 days
-  - history overview of these data
 - list of CVEs:
   - CVE id
   - severity